LorenFrankLab/spyglass/docs/src/misc/database_management.md

 ### Setting Passwords

-New users are generted with the password `temppass`.
+New users are generated with the password `temppass`.
 In order to change this, we recommend downloading DataJoint `0.14.2` (currently pre-release).

 ```console